-- Right-click on the app that you need to remove and select the Remove from Chrome option.
+- Right-click on the app you need to remove and select the Remove from Chrome option.

-command button, and it will remove the desired app from the browser.
+command button, which will remove the desired app from the browser.

-If you wish to preserve that app’s data for reuse in the future, then make sure to keep the Also clear data from Chrome option unchecked.
+If you wish to preserve that app’s data for reuse, then make sure to keep the Also clear data from Chrome option unchecked.

 Uninstall PWA via Control Panel